Let’s face it… The word “mildew” means different things to people. To the gardener, “powdery mildew” is a fungus on

-The usual control recommendations is to avoid excessive humidity, drafts and sudden changes in temperature to prevent outbreaks of mildew.
+The usual preventative measure recommendations are to avoid excessive high humidity, drafts and sudden changes in temperature to prevent outbreaks of mildew.

 However, exhaustive studies on the effect of temperature and humidity on powdery mildew of roses concluded that this disease…

 “cannot be effectively controlled under greenhouse conditions through regulation of temperature and humidity, but that it may he held somewhat in check by keeping both temperature and relative humidity as low as possible for the cultivation of roses and by avoiding drafts and extreme changes in temperature.
 Since these conditions are difficult to meet, except possibly in winter, the application of fungicides seems to remain an indispensable measure in the control of the disease.”